MathanCR7/leonex_materialhub/USER_GUIDE.md

 ## 1. Logging In

-To access the Leonex Material Hub, you will need a username and password provided by your administrator.
+To access the Stock and Inventory Management, you will need a username and password provided by your administrator.

 1. Open the application URL in your web browser.
 2. Enter your **Username** and **Password** in the login form.